monday-sun/humans.build.software/src/content/blog/mondays-weekly-notes-april-14-2025.md

 - Working on a post about overall thoughts on an LLM-based workflow
 - First weekly notes!!
 - For non-cursor LLM chats if you're having markdown rendering problems:
-  > “Please produce a Markdown document that is entirely wrapped in a single code block with outer backticks (using four backticks for the outer fence) so that inner formatting is preserved.”
+  > "Please produce a Markdown document that is entirely wrapped in a single code block with outer backticks (using four backticks for the outer fence) so that inner formatting is preserved."
 - Join me on [VibeColab Discord](https://discord.gg/TXhqgKkr)

 ---